 25 PT teams were recruited for the project.
 Each team - made up of a trained volunteer and their assessed and approved dog - was matched to a service through Lort Smith's intensive assessment process.
 They completed specialised training in trauma-responsive practice, and completed tailored facility assessment and trial visits alongside Lort Smith staff and dog assessors.

-The dogs that delivered PT were carefully selected with a focus on calm temperament.
+The 25 dogs that delivered PT in this project were carefully selected with a focus on calm temperament.
 They came in all ages, shapes and sizes - and included a tiny Pug, Pyrenean Mountain dogs, Cavoodles, an Australian bulldog, a black Golden Retriever, Staffordshire terriers and a Husky x Labrador.
+How was the project evaluated?